-When not engaged in clinical practice, I write in the areas of critical cultural commentary, Lacanian psychoanalysis, and psychoanalysis as a creative art.
-My writing aims to illuminate the ways modern society perpetuates psychological distress and to encourage the development of intuition, creativity, aesthetics, and beauty as powerful counter correctives.
+When not engaged in clinical practice, I write in the areas of critical cultural commentary, Lacanian psychoanalysis, and psychoanalysis as creative art.
+My writing aims to illuminate the ways modern society perpetuates psychological distress and to encourage the development of creativity, aesthetics, and a sense of beauty as powerful counter correctives.

 I draw upon psychoanalysis, therapeutic movement, and various forms of creative expression that foster your capacity to bear truth, expand, and evolve so as to effect change in both your own life and the social world around you.